python-kasa/python-kasa/RELEASING.md

 git push upstream release/$NEW_RELEASE -u
 ```

-### Create a PR for the release, merge it, and re-fetch the master
+### Create a PR for the release, merge it, and re-fetch patch

 #### Create the PR
 ```